verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-fluentd.md

       - Permission to read the logs file in the directory `/var/log/containers/` on the host.
       - Permission to write the `.pos` file in the directory `/var/log` on the host by tail plugin.
       - Permission to read the journal logs in the directory `/var/run/journal` on the host by the systemd plugin.
-      - Permission to write the pos file in directory `/tmp/` by the systemd plugin.
+      - Permission to write the `.pos` file in directory `/tmp/` by the systemd plugin.
       The default container Selinux type `container_t` has only read access to the host directories.
     - Check if SELinux is in `enforcing` mode by running this command on the worker nodes:
 {{< clipboard >}}